Saturday, December 12, 2009

 During an offensive, the Chinese preferred night attacks and were masters at night fighting.
 All their major offensives in Korea were launched at night, including their Great Spring Offensive in April 1951 that brought about the Battle of Yuldong.
 Night attacks not only allowed the CPV to exploit its skills in this type of fighting, but also limited the effectiveness of UNC artillery and air power.

 In an attack, the CPV consistently sought to turn the enemy’s flanks and surround him.
 The trapped enemy units were then chopped up and destroyed.
 The CPV tended to avoid frontal attacks although western media accounts at the time fostered the myth of the Chinese “human wave” attacks that sacrificed hundreds of men in vain frontal assaults.
-The CPV had excellent pre-attack reconnaissance and also took pains to learn as much as possible about the UNC units facing them.
-The British related incidents during which the Chinese (using loudspeakers) welcomed by name their units newly arrived at the front line.

 A heavy mortar or artillery barrage followed by infiltration and infantry assault was the normal pattern of a standard CPV night attack.
 The first wave generally consisted of grenadiers who hurled hundreds of “stick” grenades at front line enemy positions.
 Infantry armed with submachine guns and rifles then rushed the enemy in waves, aiming to pierce his flanks or the links between units.